kakserpom/php-hardened-rs/README.md

     - __default__` unicode` (or `u`) — units of  `$max` will be Unicode code points.
     - `ascii` (or `a`) — units of  `$max` will be bytes.
 Even this mode doesn't chop Unicode code points in half.

-> Open HTML tags will automatically close at all times, but beware that added closing tags may cause the result to
+> Open HTML tags will automatically close at all times, but beware that added closing tags may cause the result length
-> flow over `$max` if you are truncating.
+> to flow over `$max` if you are truncating.
+> `cleanAndTruncate()` is currently meant to be used only with simple user-generated markup, so it is currently
+> is NOT safe to use if you allow HTML tags like `<script>` and `<style>`.

 See [example](examples/sanitizers/html.php).